jongio/azure-mcp/README.md

 The Azure MCP Server supercharges your agents with Azure context.
 Here are some cool prompts you can try:

-### �️ Azure SQL Database
-- "Show me details about my Azure SQL database 'mydb'"
-- "List Active Directory administrators for my SQL server 'myserver'"

-### 💾 Azure Storage
+### 🔎 Azure AI Search
-- "List my Azure storage accounts"
+- "What indexes do I have in my Azure AI Search service 'mysvc'?"
-- "Show me the tables in my Storage account"
+- "Let's search this index for 'my search query'"

+### ⚙️ Azure App Configuration
-- "Get details about my Storage container"
+- "List my App Configuration stores"

 ### 📊 Azure Cosmos DB
 - "Show me all my Cosmos DB databases"
 - "List containers in my Cosmos DB database"

-### 🔎 Azure AI Search
-- "What indexes do I have in my Azure AI Search service 'mysvc'?"
-- "Let's search this index for 'my search query'"

 ### 🧮 Azure Data Explorer
 - "Get Azure Data Explorer databases in cluster 'mycluster'"